-- 1. Set the how the brake is used with parameter SBC.11 STO SBC usage: - None: the SBC is not used - Delayed brake (the value can be positive, zero or negative) - 2.
-Set the correct delay with parameter SBC.12 STO SBC delay: - If the value is zero (0 rpm), the FSO activates the SBC and drive STO functions at the same time. - It the value is positive, the FSO activates the SBC after the drive STO.
-See section How to configure SBC after STO on page 235. - If the value is negative, the FSO activates the SBC before the drive STO.
-See section How to configure SBC before STO on page 236.
+- 1. Set the how the brake is used with parameter SBC.11 STO SBC usage: - None: the SBC is not used - Delayed brake (the value can be positive, zero or negative) - Speed limit (possible only when an encoder is used). - 2.
+Set the correct delay with parameter SBC.12 STO SBC delay: - If the value is zero (0 rpm), the FSO activates the SBC and drive STO functions at the same time - It the value is positive, the FSO activates the SBC after the drive STO.
+See section How to configure SBC after STO on page 293. - If the value is negative, the FSO activates the SBC before the drive STO.
+See section How to configure SBC before STO on page 295. - 3.
+If you use the speed limit activated SBC function, set the correct SBC speed limit with parameter SBC.14 STO SBC speed. - The drive STO function is activated when the STO request is received and the SBC when the SBC speed limit is reached.
+See section How to configure STO with speed limit activated SBC on page 297).

-See also section How to fine-tune when SBC speed limits are detected on page 284.
+See also section How to fine-tune when SBC speed limits are detected on page 354.